Top 10 foods you must try on a visit to Portugal

 Migas (A typical Portuguese dish)

-Migas is a traditional Portuguese dish that is often served as a side dish with meat or fish.
+Migas is a traditional Portuguese side dish often served alongside meat or fish.
 You can also buy it at almost all churrasqueiras (grilled chicken shops, see below).
 The recipe changes depending on where you buy it, but again this gives you the opportunity to eat it more than once.

 The main ingredient is bread crumbs, originally this would have been any left over or stale bread to prevent waste.
-The other staple ingredients are olive oil and garlic, but beyond this the path is open to add almost any other ingredient, the one we prefer most is spinach.
-This is a green side dish which goes with almost anything and is really tasty.
+The other staple ingredients are olive oil and garlic and a green leafy vegetable like spinach or kale.
+This is a dish which goes with almost anything and is really tasty.

-Other varieties can include peppers, tomatoes, kale, cabbage, cooked beans and more recently meat has been added to make it more of a meal rather than just a side dish.
+Some variations include pepper, tomato, cabbage, cooked beans and more recently, meat has been added to make it more of a meal rather than just a side dish.

 Lombo de Bacalhau and migas